 History: 1997 a.
 248

-A game warden who kills a dog that he believes is wounding or worrying a domestic animal is not exempt from liability under all circumstances.
+A game warden who kills a dog that the warden believes is wounding or worrying a domestic animal is not exempt from liability under all circumstances.
 Munyon v.
 Moe, 46 Wis.
 2d 629

 , 176 N.W.2d 324